Human rights in Jordan: Freedom of religion

+Pope Benedict XVI visited Jordan in 2009.

 Human trafficking and migrant workers

 Jordan is a destination for women and men subjected to trafficking in persons, specifically conditions of forced labor and, to a lesser extent, forced prostitution.
 Jordan is possibly a source and transit country for women and men subjected to conditions of forced labor and forced commercial sexual exploitation.
 There are also reports of Jordanian child laborers experiencing conditions of forced labor.

 Moroccan and Tunisian women are reportedly subjected to forced prostitution after migrating to Jordan to work in restaurants and night clubs.
 In addition, a few Chinese, Bangladeshi, Indian, Sri Lankan, and Vietnamese men and women encountered conditions indicative of forced labor in a few factories in the garment sector, including factories in Jordan's Qualifying Industrial Zones, such as the unlawful withholding of passports, delayed payment of wages, and, in a few cases, verbal and physical abuse.
 Instances of forced labor reportedly continued to decline due to enhanced labor inspections and other recent measures undertaken by the government within the garment sector.
 NGOs and the media also report the forced labor of Egyptian workers in the construction, agriculture, and tourism sectors.
 Jordan's airports may be transit points for South- and Southeast-Asian men and women en route to employment opportunities in other Middle Eastern countries, where they experience labor exploitation after arrival.
 Some Jordanian children employed within the country as street vendors, carpenters, painters, mechanics, domestics, restaurant staff, or agricultural laborers may be exploited in situations of forced labor.